Updated July 26, 2023

 Example – #1

-Let us take the example of a company that has applied for a bank loan in order to remodel his storefront.
+Let us take the example of a company that has applied for a bank loan in order to remodel its storefront.
 The company has provided the following balance sheet information to the bank:

 Based on the given information, Calculate the quick ratio of the company.

-Out of the above mentioned current assets, only cash, marketable securities and accounts receivable can be considered to be quick assets.
+Of the above-mentioned current assets, only cash, marketable securities, and accounts receivable can be considered quick assets.

-Quick Ratio is calculated by using the formula given below
+Calculate Quick Ratio using the formula given below: